bharathh4/Linux-cmd-tips-and-tricks/Linux.md

 # How to pipe results of 'find' to a file

-    find wav "audio_data" -print > audiofilepaths.txt
+    find "audio_data" -name "*.wav" -print > audiofilepaths.txt

-  Not having -print will give your odd errors
+  Use this in case you get odd errors